 One notable example of Irish clans are the Tribes of Galway; fourteen merchant families who dominated the political, commercial, and social life of the city of Galway in western Ireland between the mid-13th and late-19th centuries.
 So, if you are an Athy, Blake, Bodkin, Browne, D'Arcy, Deane, Font, French, Joyce, Kirwan, Lynch, Martyn, Morris or Skerrett then you should certainly check out your ancestry.

 Always the first weekend in March.
-But, I hear you ask, 2009 the first Sunday was March 1st, so does that define the weekend?.
+But, I hear you ask, for 2015 the first Sunday is March 1st, so does that define the weekend?.
 Well, no!
 The precise definition is "The weekend that contains the first Saturday in March.
 The reason for that is that the first few Irish Festivals were held only on a Saturday, and were always the first Saturday in March.
 When we expanded to Sunday, and more recently to Friday, we retained the Saturday logic (if you can call it logic!)